TeX Live and Subversion

 Use rsync or svn to view these files.)

-- You can retrieve the entire development source tree via rsync:
+- You can retrieve the compilable sources (only) via the rsync command:

 This command will copy the repository contents to the current directory;

-the . can be replaced with any directory, as usual.
-If you
+the destination . can be replaced with any directory, as usual.

-leave off the ., it will list the (many) files that would be
+If you leave off the ., it will list the (very many) files that

-copied.
-Once you have the files, another rsync with the same arguments
+would be copied.
+Once you have the files, another rsync with the same

-- If you only want to retrieve the compilable sources, as opposed
+- If you want to retrieve the entire development tree, both source

-- You can retrieve the actual Subversion database files via rsync:
+- You can also retrieve the underlying Subversion database files via

 rsync -a --delete tug.org::tldevrepo .